-As well as touring his installations, his artworks are in over 50 permanent collections around the world including the Metropolitan Museum of Art in New York and the Wellcome Collection in London.
+As well as touring his installations, Luke’s artworks are in over 70 permanent collections around the world including the Metropolitan Museum of Art in New York, Shanghai Museum of Glass and the Wellcome Collection in London.
+See global map of collections.

-Many of Jerram’s most successful artworks leave space, for either the public, curators or other artists to be creative.
+Many of Luke’s most successful artworks provide opportunities for the public, curators and other artists to be creative.
 Examples include In Memoriam, Play Me I’m Yours, Museum of the Moon, Park and Slide and Withdrawn.
 Jerram builds and manages specialist teams of engineers, craftsmen and technicians to help him realise his works.
-From composers to glassblowers, medieval musicologists to hot air balloonists.
-In this way, he says “I’m only limited by my imagination in what can be produced.
+Watch film about his working process.
+He says “I like to think through collaboration with specialists, we’re only limited by our imaginations in what can be created.
 Anything is possible.”

 Jerram has also created unusual gift artworks for his friends and family.
 In 2006 he made a Talking Engagement Ring for his girlfriend.
 The ring has his proposal etched onto the outside of it which can be played back using a miniature record player.
 In 2011, the Talking Ring project was presented at MOMA, Museum of Modern Art, NYC.

 In 2008 Luke took part in the live science communication competition, Famelab.
-Out of 360 competitors from across the UK he got through to the final.
+Out of 360 competitors from across the UK he got through to the final 6.
 Had an artist been crowned the best science communicator in the country, it could have caused some embarrassment.
 The competition have since changed their entry rules creating a special ‘Luke clause’ stating ‘artists working on science related themes’, may not apply.

 Luke Jerram lives in Bristol UK with his wife and two children.